Mordal: Automated Pretrained Model Selection for Vision Language Models: Background and Motivation

 \subsection{Pretrained Model Selection:~No~Silver~Bullet}

 VLMs are versatile and powerful because most vision tasks can be formulated as next-token prediction.
 To train a VLM for a specific downstream task, developers usually \emph{cherry-pick} pretrained vision encoders and language models for alignment.
 However, different pretrained models have varying capacities, which affect VLM performance.
 To investigate the impact of different pretrained models, we conduct grid search on 49 VLM candidates (i.e., seven vision encoders and seven language models) and train each candidate with \textit{the same alignment data}.
 While complete evaluation is described in \Cref{sec:eval}, we present the performance of four representative VLM candidates on six datasets, across three dimensions: Visual QA (GQA~\cite{hudson2019gqa} and VizWiz~\cite{gurari2018vizwiz}), Doc QA (ChartQA~\cite{masry2022chartqa} and DocVQA~\cite{mathew2021docvqa}) and Knowledge (ScienceQA~\cite{lu2022learn} and AI2D~\cite{kembhavi2016diagram}).
 As shown in \Cref{table:vlm_motivation}, both pretrained vision encoders and language models have a significant impact on VLM performance.
-At the same time, these improvements are use case-specific.
+We further show in Appendix~\ref{sec:fine-tune} that fine-tuning on specific datasets does not eliminate these differences, since model performance remains bounded by the quality of its pretrained components.
 Overall, \textit{there is no silver bullet pretrained model or model combination that reigns supreme for all tasks}.

 Given these observations, one may naturally ask: \emph{how can we select the best combination of pretrained models for a specific task?} In this paper, we address the pretrained model selection problem in the context of VLMs.
 Given an alignment dataset and a target task, we aim to find the combination of a pretrained vision encoder and a language model that achieves the best performance on the target task after alignment.